 A State Hearing is a meeting with people from the Department of Social Services (DSS).
 A judge will help to resolve your problem.
-You can ask for a State Hearing only if you have already filed an appeal with Kaiser Permanente.
+You can ask for a State Hearing only if you have already filed an appeal with either Kaiser Permanente or L.A.
+Care Health Plan.
 If you are still not happy with the decision, or if you have not received a decision on your appeal after 30 days.